AndCre87/andreacremaschi.github.io/index.md

 <img src="subFig2.jpg" alt="drawing" width="140"/>  <img src="subFig3.jpg" alt="drawing" width="140"/>  <img src="subFig4.jpg" alt="drawing" width="140"/> <img src="subFig5.jpg" alt="drawing" width="140"/>

 ## Research activity @ A*STAR, Singapore
 The work I am conducting at A*STAR focuses on the implementation of advanced, often semi-parametric, Bayesian models to real-life data applications.
 In particular, I am interested in studying challenging datasets, involving mixed-type responses, covariates and time dynamics.
 In this framework, the application of Bayesian nonparametric models allows for a more flexible fitting.
 The focus of my work is on detection of modifiable factors for early intervention, by analysisng data from large cohorts involving children and their parents.
-The aspects I mostly focus on are transaltional neuroscience, metabolomic and child development.
+The aspects I mostly focus on are transaltional neuroscience, metabolomics and child development.
 I am also interested in the cost-effectiveness anaysis of intervention strategies in the framework of Health Economics.

 ## PostDoc activity @ UiO, Oslo